athulcd/athulcd.github.io/about.md

 I spent the summer of 2019 as research intern at .
 I worked under Prof. .
 I also developed a tool for .

-I spent the summer of 2019 as research intern at .
-I worked under Prof. .
+I spent the summer of 2018 as research intern at .
+I worked under Prof. Shobhna Kapoor.
 I also developed a tool for .

 I used to be an Editor of Insight, the official student media body of IIT-Bombay.
 At heart, I am a tinkerer with the hacker spirit!

-I also go by the pseudonym .